You have your whole life ahead of you, right? Sounds exciting. Sounds fun. Sounds easy.

 Relax.
 Great Expectations has lots of resources to help make living on your own easier.
 Explore the pages below to find information about the specific areas where you need help.
-Check out Melinda’s story.
+Check out Mike’s story.
 Then, print off a checklist and start planning your future.

 It’s your life.
 Go grab it!

 Finding a great place to live is the first step in living on your own.
 Learn how to choose a location, apply for housing and pay for it without breaking the bank.